smith-scram-lab/Scram-Flexiv/readme.md

 ------------------------------------------------------------------------------------------
 + # Current State
 +
-+ 2024-07-24 Yicheng now updating the software setup.
++ 2024-07-24 Yicheng is now updating the software setup.
 + 2024-07-24 The RT kernel is patched successfully. `5.15.160-rt77`
 + 2024-07-24 Yicheng start patching the new ubuntu20.04 native kernel according to the instructions listed in the [RT-Kernel-Patching](#RT-Kernel-Patching) section below
 + 2024-07-23 Yicheng installed a new ubuntu20.04 on another partition in the lab computer, name `scram-rt`